Hawthorne001/dynamics365smb-docs/business-central/manage-indexes.md

 ---
-title:  Manage database index usage and cost
+title: Manage database index usage
-description: Learn how Business Central's enhanced index management tools provide developers and admins with detailed insights and control over database indexes.
+description: Learn how to manage database indexes in Business Central to optimize performance, reduce storage costs, and improve write operations with enhanced tools.
 author: phduck
 ms.author: magram
 ms.reviewer: jswymer
 ms.topic: conceptual
 ms.collection: #Required; If this isn't a getting started article, don't remove the attribute, but leave the value blank.
-The values for this attribute will be updated over time. ms.date: 03/03/2026 ms.custom: bap-template ms.search.form: 8705_Primary, 8700, 9521,
+The values for this attribute will be updated over time. ms.date: 03/10/2026 ms.custom: bap-template ms.search.form: 8705_Primary, 8700, 9521,
 ---

-# Manage database index usage and cost
+# Manage database index usage

 [!INCLUDE [applies-to-2026-releasewave1-later](includes/applies-to-2026-releasewave1-later.md)]

-As an admin, you can view and manage database indexes per company to optimize performance and reduce costs.
+As an admin, you can view and manage database indexes per company to optimize performance and reduce storage costs.
 Selectively disable nonessential indexes to improve write performance and storage, while protecting unique indexes and SIFT indexes from being disabled.

 ## About indexes